Daylight come and me wan' go home

-- Assassin's Creed IV: Black Flag takes place almost exclusively in the Caribbean during the end of the The Golden Age of Piracy and involves becoming a famous Pirate, among other things.
-Famous pirates such as Blackbeard make an appearance.
+- Assassin's Creed IV: Black Flag takes place almost exclusively in the Caribbean during the end of The Golden Age of Piracy and involves becoming a famous pirate, among other things.
+Historical pirates such as Blackbeard make appearances.

 - Rayne of Least I Could Do goes to Jamaica in one story arc.